5 Amp Universal Battery Elimination Circuit (UBEC)

 Connecting a UBEC:

-Alternatively, you may choose to hardwire the UBEC directly to the power wires of your ESC.
+This UBEC features bare red/black power leads, and must be hardwired directly to the power wires of your ESC.
 The red (+) and black (-) power input wires of the UBEC are connected directly to the main battery pack of an electric model, the same as the ESC.
 In fact, the power input wires of the UBEC are often spliced into the power input wires of the ESC, so that the UBEC and ESC power on at exactly the same moment.
 The power output wires of the UBEC have a receiver connector on them, and this is usually plugged into any open channel of the receiver.
 The picture below shows a 3 amp UBEC that has the power input wires soldered to the T-Plug of the ESC, and also shows the UBEC and ESC connected to a receiver:

 If the ESC being used has a built in BEC, that BEC must be disabled when using a UBEC, as you should have only one power source providing power to the receiver.
 To disable the BEC of an ESC, simply disconnect the red wire on the receiver plug of the ESC.
 In the picture above, we have added an extension between the ESC and receiver, and we have disconnected the red wire on the extension.